 The academic credentials of the pool of applicants seeking admission to the School of Design vary each year.
 The design programs are highly competitive and have a limited number of spaces available.

-The freshman class profile is based on the middle 50% of the entering 2013 class:
+The freshman class profile for Communication Design is based on the middle 50% of the entering 2017 class: